BattMoTeam/BattMo/_sources/installation.rst.txt

 The latest release version of BattMo is available as a **zip file**.

-1. **Download** :code:`battmo.zip` from the latest `release page <https://github.com/BattMoTeam/BattMo/releases/latest>`__ and unzip the file
+The latest release version of BattMo is available `here <https://github.com/BattMoTeam/BattMo/releases/latest>`__ as a **zip file**.

+1. Create a directory where you want BattMo to be installed.
+Then, **download** :code:`battmo.zip` in this directory and **unzip** the file

-2. Start MATLAB and run the file :code:`startupBattMo` which is located at the root of the directory
+2. Start MATLAB and run the file :code:`startupBattMo` which is located at the root of your BattMo installation directory

    .. code-block:: matlab